Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/README.md

 ## Media and Content
 REVIEW
 ### Credits
+Thank you to my mentor [Tim Nelson](https://tim.2bn.dev/) for his candor.
+Fantastic as always.

 Beyond the Code Institute LMS a few key sources cemented my understanding of how to combine working with loops, dictionaries and classes.
 In particular, accessing their attributes and using them within loops, lists and dictionary comprehensions.

 - [Abarneret](https://stackoverflow.com/a/17662224)